bgnetworks/meta-essa-c444/README.md

 ## KNOWN ISSUE

-`repo sync` won't work on private repositories and hence the above commands can only be executed successfully, if this repo's visibility changes to **Public**
+`repo sync` won't work on private repositories and hence the above commands can only be executed successfully, if this repo's visibility is **Public**